finkbeca/Notes/content/docs/blockchain/defi.md

 ### AAVE Lending Pool (L2P)
 - Lending Pool is the main contract of the Aave protocol

--L2P is a lending platform aggregator for the aave lending pool to inhibit the use of under collaterized loans for specific protocols and dapps.
+- L2P is a lending platform aggregator for the aave lending pool to inhibit the use of under collaterized loans for specific protocols and dapps.

--Two type of providers liquidity provided on over-collartierized lending platforms like Aave, compound , dydx.
+- Two type of providers liquidity provided on over-collartierized lending platforms like Aave, compound , dydx.
 These agents using these platforms who have unused collateral could delegate these borrowing lines to L2P.

 - Secondly there can be direct agents who provide liquidity to the L2P protocol.